Carolina Hurricanes: Broadcasters

-The regional broadcasting rights for the Carolina Hurricanes is presently held by FanDuel Sports Network South (formerly Bally Sports South).
-Color commentary for Bally Sports' broadcast is performed by Tripp Tracy or former player Shane Willis, while play-by-play is provided by Mike Maniscalco.
+The regional broadcasting rights for the Carolina Hurricanes are held by the team and televised on the Hurricanes Hockey Network.
+The network is available to stream via monthly or annual subscription on Amazon Prime Video, with cable/satellite details to be announced prior to the 2026-27 season.
+Color commentary is performed by Tripp Tracy, while play-by-play is provided by Mike Maniscalco.
+Pregame, intermission, and postgame coverage is provided by Shane Willis and Hannah Yates.
+The Hurricanes simulcast audio from the television broadcasts to a network of four stations fronted by WCMC-FM in Raleigh.
+Hurricanes games can also be heard on WWNB in New Bern, WECU in Greenville, and WZGV in Charlotte.

 Chuck Kaiton was the team's radio play-by-play announcer from 1979 to 2018, dating to the team's days in Hartford.
-On the television side, John Forslund was the play-by-play voice of the franchise starting in 1995, but left prior to the 2020 Stanley Cup playoffs and has since moved to NBC and later with TNT and the Seattle Kraken.
-Since the 2018–19 season, the Hurricanes have simulcasted audio from the television broadcasts to a network of four stations fronted by WCMC-FM in Raleigh.
-Hurricanes games can also be heard on WWNB in New Bern, WECU in Greenville, and WZGV in Charlotte.
+On the television side, John Forslund was the play-by-play voice of the franchise starting in 1995 but left prior to the 2020 Stanley Cup playoffs.
+He initially moved to NBC, and currently works for TNT and the Seattle Kraken.

 First-round draft picks

-The Hurricanes drafted Noah Hanifin 5th overall in the 2015 NHL entry draft.
+Seth Jarvis, the second most recent first-round draft pick.

 Note: This list does not include selections of the Hartford Whalers.